Adaptive Discretization against an Adversary: Lipschitz bandits, Dynamic Pricing, and Auction Tuning: Applications: Dynamic Pricing and Auction Tuning

-\xhdr{Dynamic pricing.} Both examples can be ``implemented" in stochastic dynamic pricing, via appropriate distributions over the private values.
+\xhdr{Examples for small \advzoomdim.} Both examples from Section~\ref{app:examples} can be ``implemented" in dynamic pricing.
+It suffices to consider stochastic dynamic pricing with appropriate distributions over the private values.
 In fact, the concave-rewards case is known as \emph{regular demands}, a very common assumption in theoretical economics.
 Below are some concrete instantiations for the two examples.

-Note that based on definition, the mean reward for dynamic pricing takes the following form:
+Note that by definition, the mean reward for dynamic pricing takes the following form:

 As a result, in order to provide concrete instantiations, one only needs to control the distribution of $v_i$, \ie term $\Pr_{v_i} [v_i < x]$.
 At a high level, the distribution of $v_i$'s expresses the preferences of the buyers' population.